deciduously/music/post.md

 1. Produce any arbitrary tone we ask for.
 1. Play back sequences recorded in a rudimentary [notation format](https://en.wikipedia.org/wiki/Musical_notation).
 1. Encourage further extension with lots of Rust-y goodness.
-1. Run fully cross-platform without extra effort or code changes, not just specifically-configured Linux.
+1. Compile and run on Windows, MacOS, or Linux with no code changes (I tried all three).

 However, at the end of the day, it's just the thing in the cover image.